Beat the Price Increases and Save Money on Electricity in 2025

 In Ireland, you can cancel a change of electricity or gas provider at any stage within the first fourteen days of requesting the switch.
 This is known as the cooling-off period and comes without paying an exit fee.
 Simply contact the supplier you were switching to about your decision.

-Along with charging for the electricity usage, energy companies also charge having the electricity connected to the grid, which is called the standing charge.
+Along with charging for the electricity usage, energy companies also charge for having the electricity connected to the grid, which is called the standing charge.

 In Ireland, this is usually set as a yearly lump sum that can range from €200 to €300.
+The standing charge is also part of the fixed costs, along with the PSO levy.

 Standing Charge Example Say, for example, you’re an urban electricity customer and your energy company is offering you a standing charge of €217.08 (not including VAT).
-To work out how much you’ll pay in fixed costs every month, you’ll need to first at the 9% VAT rate and then divide it by twelve:

 This means €19.72 is how much you’ll pay each month on top of your consumption.